 Depart/Return: Vancouver, BC

-Enjoy a relaxing soak in the mineral-rich natural hot springs (37°and 42° Celsius) of Takinhi Hot Springs, as Yukonners have for centuries.
-Price Per Person: $30
+Enjoy a relaxing soak in the mineral-rich natural hot springs (37°and 42° Celsius), as Yukonners have for centuries.
+Price Per Person: $20

 Explore the Yukon River as the gold miners did over a century ago on a guided canoe ride.
-A guide will assist with paddling as you travel through portions of Miles Canyon and into Schwatka Lake.
-Price Per Person: $85
+A guide will assist with paddling as you travel in a Voyageur Canoe from Whitehorse to the Takhini River.
+Duration 3-4 hours.
+Price Per Person: $90

 high upper-60s / low upper 40s (July)